-Just for context, Lady Anne Stanley’s claim to the throne was through her father, the excellently named Ferdinando Stanley, the great-grandnephew of Henry VIII.
+Just for context, Lady Anne Stanley’s claim to the throne was through her father, the excellently named Ferdinando Stanley, the great-grandnephew of Henry VIII (through Henry’s younger sister, Mary).
 Not only did Ferdinando have the best name of anyone in the 17th century, his family was also one of the most powerful in England.
 The Stanleys were old money land magnates whose areas of control included the entire Isle of Man, like, they were in charge of that entire island.
 They may not have been Princes and Princesses, but between the Tudor genes and the land ownership, they were just about as close to royalty as you could get.
-And they weren’t descended from royals on the Tudor side, but also their ancestor Thomas Stanley had been a husband to the coolest woman in the Wars of the Roses, Margaret Beaufort.
+And they weren’t just descended from royals on the Tudor side, their ancestor Thomas Stanley had also been a husband to the coolest woman in the Wars of the Roses, Margaret Beaufort.
 Basically, they were the most upper of the upper crust, and anyone who managed to marry a Stanley was both really lucky and, usually, really rich themselves.
 Which brings us to Ferdinando’s wife, Alice Spencer.

 Alice Spencer wasn’t as super rich as you may expect, given that she landed Ferdinando as a husband.
 But what Alice was, was fucking brilliant.
 The Spencers were a noble family, so she had a head-start in live in general, but the Stanleys were on such a higher echelon of wealth and influence it’s really pretty remarkable Alice managed this marriage.
 Thing is, Alice Spencer was incredibly ambitious and talented and successful and had the benefit of being the youngest of three daughters.
 Each of her older sisters married someone a little bit richer, which meant that the whole family’s reputation was elevated along with them.
 So by the time it was Alice’s turn to get married, the combination of her forceful personality and the Spencer family’s rising stock meant she got to join the most powerful borderline-royal family in the country.
 Together, she and Ferdinando had three daughters.
 Lady Anne Stanley was the eldest.